EfthymiaKakoulidou/project-management-tool/README.md

 ## UX

-The purpose of the rpoject is to organize work so I want to have a clear and simple structure so that one can navigate easily into the site.
+The purpose of the project is to organize work so I want to have a clear and simple structure so that one can navigate easily into the site.

 ### Colour Scheme